WME Awards 2025

-The WME Awards 2025 will be held on 17 December 2025, at the BTG Pactual Hall, in São Paulo, Brazil.
-Powered by Billboard Brasil magazine, the ceremony will recognize women in Brazilian music.
-Preta Gil will be honored.
+The WME Awards 2025 were held on 17 December 2025, at the BTG Pactual Hall, in São Paulo, Brazil.
+Powered by Billboard Brasil magazine, the ceremony recognized women in Brazilian music.
+The event was hosted by Sarah Oliveira, Teresa Cristina and Karol Conká.
+The show was broadcast on the magazine's and Preta Gil's YouTube channels.
+Gil was honored.
+Gaby Amarantos was the most nominated and awarded artist, winning two out of three nominations.

-Nominees
+Winners and nominees

 The nominees were announced on 12 November 2025.
+Winners are listed first and highlighted in bold.

 Popular vote

-The winners of the following categories will be chosen by fan votes.
+The winners of the following categories were chosen by fan votes.